jimhigson/oboe.js-dissertation/markdown/3_Background.md

 Background
 ==========

 ![**Labelling nodes in an n-tier architecture**.
-Regardless of where a node is located, REST may be used as the means of communication.
-By focusing on REST clients, nodes in the middle tier and presentation layer fall in our scope.
-Although network topology is often split about client and server side, for our purposes categorisation as data, middle, and presentation tier is the more meaningful distinction.
-According to this split the client-side presentation layer and server-side presentation layer serve the same purpose, generating mark-up based on aggregated data prepared by the middle tier
+By Although network topology is often split about client and server side, for our purposes categorisation as data, middle, and presentation tier is the more meaningful distinction.
+According to this split the client- and server-side presentation layer serve the same purpose, generating mark-up based on aggregated data prepared by the middle tier.
 \label{architecture}](images/architecture.png)

 The web as an application platform